module Format: sig .. end

 val open_box : int -> unit

-opens a new pretty-printing box
+open_box d opens a new pretty-printing box

-with offset d
+with offset d.

 This box is the general purpose pretty-printing box.